 “Once we got back to the U.S., I couldn’t stop thinking about the stickers and kept wondering why there isn’t something like this in the U.S,” says Remi.
 To test out the idea, he began selling stickers of Zombies and pop art.

-He continues, “ These didn’t really sell because they weren’t necessarily culturally relevant to the U.S.”
+He continues, “ These didn’t really sell because they weren’t culturally relevant to the U.S.”

-The product validation had failed, however, most importantly Remi had learnt the main reason why the first set of stickers didn’t sell well.
+The product validation had failed.
+However, and most importantly, Remi had learnt the main reason why the first set of stickers didn’t sell well.
 Alondra too hopped in with some supporting advice.

 “She said we should dig a little deeper and make stickers that are culturally relevant to Latinos as she’s Salvadoran and I’m part Mexican.”